-11 Awesome Travel Gifts For Kids & Tweens
+11 Unique Gift Ideas For Kids & Tweens

-It’s gift-giving season.
 In our house we think about where we’ll be going and how we’ll be traveling in the next year before we shop for gifts.
-A laptop travel desk, M Sasek’s clever This Is books, Wiki Stix and a travel-size Zoob Tube have found their way under our tree or into stockings in the past.
+A laptop travel desk, M Sasek’s clever This Is books, a headlamp for scout camping and travel-size Zoob Tube have found their way under our tree or into stockings over the years.

-Here are our favorite picks for this year.
+Here are our favorite picks for holiday gifts.
 They aren’t just great travel toys, crafting kits and games; they’re great toys, kits and games in general.
 And we are suggesting gifts for kids of all ages, including your picky tween.

-10 Travel Gifts for Kids of All Ages
+10 Christmas Gifts for Kids of All Ages

 Age: 10 and up (I could see my 9YO liking the concept, even if she couldn’t execute the way an older kid would).

-2. I like IllumiCraft because kids get to make things they will use.
-For travel, the picture frame, pencil case and journal seem ideal, though tweens wills surely like the MP3-player dock.
 Your child can make the picture frame and then put a photo of your trip in it.
-Or she can decorate the journal and then right about how boring much fun the family road trip has been.
+Or she can decorate the journal and then write about how boring much fun the family road trip has been.

 Age: 8 to 12ish.